MicrosoftDocs/dataexplorer-docs/data-explorer/migrate-cluster-to-multiple-availability-zone.md

 > [!NOTE]
 >
 > - Before you proceed, make sure you familiar with the [migration process and considerations](#migration-process).
-> - You can also use these steps to change the availability zones of an existing cluster that uses availability zones.
+> - You can also use these steps to change the zones of an existing cluster that uses availability zones.

 In this article, you learn about: